ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 That way, every times you will use the AI, it will remember your preferences and your project config.

+Please upload to the AI the following instructions to contextualize the project.

+- `package.json` or equivalent
+- Project structure (eg: `tree -I "node_modules" > project-structure.txt`)
+- *Optional*: Mockups or Pages Design (export this as `.pdf` for best results and optimize size the more you can to increase the AI's performance - use `:variousOptimizePDF`'s prompt!)

 ```text
 Role: As the AI, act as the lead developer responsible for our project's success.
 I am a senior software engineer specializing in "[[specific tech stack and libraries]]".
 Our users are the application end-users.